fevzifidan/UTAA_Restaurant/README.md

 ## Development Purpose and Use
 This project was developed for educational purposes only and does not have any commercial purpose.

+## License and Usage Information
+This project utilizes OpenCV.
+Please ensure you adhere to the following guidelines when using this project:

+- **OpenCV License Compliance**: The OpenCV library included in this project is licensed under the Apache-2.0 License.
+You must comply with the terms of this license when using the OpenCV components.

+This project, in its current state, has been developed solely for educational purposes and as a course project.
+It is intended to serve as a learning tool and an example of object-oriented programming concept.
+The project is not designed for professional use and commercial purposes.
+It should not be utilized for any commercial purposes.
+Users are allowed to study, modify, and share the project for non-commercial, educational purposes only.

 ## About the Developer
 - Fevzi FİDAN